Myriad74/ChipotleHub/README.md

 Step 3.
 Select the raw format of the file

 Step 4.
-Right click on the file and select "Save As"
+Right click on the file and select "Save Page As"

 ### Debian-based Linux Distros